Joshua Grenier

-Joshua Grenier (born July 16, 1979 in Manchester, New Hampshire) is a retired American soccer player.
+Joshua Grenier (born July 16, 1979) is an American retired soccer player.
 He played college soccer New Hampshire College (now Southern New Hampshire University) and Clayton State University.
 He last played for TuS Koblenz in Germany's second division, the 2.
 Bundesliga.
 He played as a central defender.

 Grenier made over 100 competitive appearances for Koblenz from 2003 until 2008.